ThinLiquid/site/src/pages/posts/2025-02-13--why-i-uninstalled-arch-linux.md

 ---
 layout: ../../layouts/BlogLayout.astro
 title: Why I uninstalled Arch Linux
-description: "Recently, I installed Arch Linux on a 2015 MacBook Pro.
-While the novelty of running Arch on a MacBook was nice, it wasn’t exactly practical, to say the least."
+description: "After documenting my Arch Linux installation journey, I share why I ultimately uninstalled it from my MacBook Pro."
 pubDate: 2025-02-13
 ---
+Recently, I installed Arch Linux on a 2015 MacBook Pro.
+While the novelty of running Arch on a MacBook was nice, it wasn’t exactly practical, to say the least.

 ## Package Issues